girdeux31/easyPhysi/README.md

 > **Package not in pypi yet**

 > [!NOTE]
-> pyPhysics is developed and tested with Python 3.10.
+> easyPhysi is developed and tested with Python 3.10.

 Install the package with pip,

-`pip install pyphysics`
+`pip install easyPhysi`

 or clone the GitHub repository.

-`gh repo clone girdeux31/pyPhysics`
+`gh repo clone girdeux31/easyPhysi`

 The following third-party modules are requirements.